Medical-Fitness Technician

 - Find the Healthy Weight Range for the client's height.
 Example: 5' 8" = 138-164 pounds

-- For the client's weight to truly be healthy, it needs to be composed of mostly lean body mass (muscles, bones, organs, and connective tissues), and of less fat.
+- For your client's weight to truly be healthy, it needs to be composed of mostly lean body mass (muscles, bones, organs, and connective tissues), and of less fat.

 3. Weight Loss Formula's